KathyReid/lca2019-presentation/transcript.md

 WEBSITE: https://mimic.mycroft.ai/pronounce

 # CONCLUSION

-SLIDE: Thank you

 As you can see, there is an emerging range of open source voice tools becoming available, each with their own benefits and drawbacks.
 One thing is for certain though – the impetus towards more mature open source voice solutions that protect privacy is here to stay!

-image credits
+As a parting note, I'm going to leave you with this quote from someone I admire greatly.

+SLIDE: Malala Yousafzai quote

+SLIDE: Thank you